paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ### Endpoint

 An endpoint is considered trusted and will have access to E2E key information.
 While it is possible for an endpoint to be tampered with and become compromised, subsequently performing in undesired ways, defining endpoint resistence to compromise is outside the scope of this document.
-Endpoints will take measures to mitigate the adverse effects of denial of service attacks from other entities (Refer to (#attacks)), etc, to a level equal to or better than pre-PERC deployments.
+Endpoints will take measures to mitigate the adverse effects of denial of service attacks (Refer to (#attacks)) from other entities, including from other endpoints, to a level equal to or better than pre-PERC deployments.

 ### KMF